Critical Care Nurse: All You Need to Know

 Choosing a nursing specialty can be tricky.
 You have to decide what type of work environment best suits your personality and skillsets.
 In general, critical care nurses tend to be assertive, independent, detail-oriented, persistent, critical thinkers, and intense!
-The ICU requires nurses to think and act not only quickly, but accurately too.
+The ICU requires nurses to think and act not only quickly, but accurately.
 If you are interested in taking your nursing career down the critical care lane, let’s walk through the details to get you there.

 This article contains: